baizhi958216/baizhi958216.github.io/docs/AllDocs/InterviewFrontend/haozhi.md

     A、YES
     B、NO

 21. Does setting margin-top and margin-bottom have an affect on an inline element?
-(1 分)

     A、YES
     B、NO